-People teams should consider a number of quantitative and qualitative metrics to assess where the organization generally stands and what areas to prioritize.
+People Teams should consider a number of quantitative and qualitative metrics to assess where the organization generally stands and what areas to prioritize.
 Are employees unmotivated or are they working at hyperspeed and burning out?
 Are you losing employees to larger and more generous employers or to nimbler and more collaborative upstarts?
-What feedback are you receiving from employee surveys and Glassdoor reviews?
+What feedback are you receiving from workforce surveys and Glassdoor reviews?

 Spot bonuses might be a good way to motivate and reward employees for going above and beyond, while Summer Fridays will help limit burnout.